 The Kojiruien is Japan’s largest lexical encyclopedia of historical documents compiled and edited during the Meiji and Taisho periods.

-The content entries are organized into thirty categories ranging from institutions, culture, and society of particular historical periods.
+The content entries are organized into thirty categories ranging from institutions, cultural artifacts, and society of particular historical periods.
 For each entry passages from relevant documents starting with the Rikkokushi compiled in the early Heian period to 1867 (Keio 3) marking the end of the Edo period are listed and quoted in the original to explain their origin, content and transformation.

-For scholars in various fields of research this encyclopedic collection of historical materials is still one of the most important sources for understanding pre-modern (Edo period and earlier) Japanese culture.
+For scholars in various fields of research, this encyclopedic collection of historical materials is still one of the most important sources for understanding pre-modern (Edo period and earlier) Japanese culture.

 - International Research Center for Japanese Studies

 The contents of this website are made public with partial changes to the International Research Center for Japanese Studies Kojiruien Search System interface.

 For Western language fonts appearing in the contents, the fonts of the Mojikyo Institute are used.